 The two funds will allow investors to redeem investments weekly.
 Cheyne said it is starting the funds in response to demand from investors.

-The firm’s other UCITS strategies include the Cheyne Convertibles Absolute Return Fund, which earned 13.8 percent since its inception in December 2009.
+The firm’s other UCITS strategy includes the Cheyne Convertibles Absolute Return Fund, which earned 13.8 percent since its inception in December 2009 and 4.3 percent so far this year.

 UCITS funds place restrictions on leverage, offer investors transparency of holdings similar to that of mutual funds and allow clients to withdraw money in as little as a day.